UbiquityRobotics/ubiquity_main/README.md

         ssh ubuntu@ubuntu.local
         # If you asked a yes/no questions, answer `yes`.
         # Password is `ubuntu`

-    You should see a prompt that looks like:
+        # You should see a prompt that looks like:
         ubuntu@ubuntu:~$

-    You are in.
-Now you need to do some additional steps.

 14. Expand the 2nd partion to the full size of the micro-SD card: